-The Minority Health and Health Disparities Research and Education Act of 2000 defines a health disparate population as one with significantly worse rates of disease incidence, prevalence, morbidity, mortality, or survival compared with the health status of the general population.
-Numerous governmental agencies have operationalized rural-urban classifications for population tracking, budgeting and economic research, and health-related grants and research.
-The U.S. Census Bureau defines "rural" as all areas that are not "urban" (i.e., containing 2000 housing units or at least 5000 people total per the updated 2020 Census Urban Area Criteria).
-Similarly, the Office of Management and Budgeting (OMB) divides counties into "metropolitan "micropolitan area," and "nonmetro/ nonmicropolitan area" counties.
-Recognizing that Census Bureau and OMB definitions are often at odds with each other, the Federal Office of Rural Health Policy enhances the specificity of these definitions through use of Rural Urban Commuting Area (RUCA) codes and the Road Ruggedness Scale (RRS), both developed by the U.S. Department of Agriculture Economic Research Service.
-9,10 RUCA codes delineate urban to rural classification on a 10-point scale at the census tract level by leveraging geographic, population-based, and commuting data from the U.S. Census and American Community Survey.
-The RRS quantifies the changes of elevation or "ruggedness" of a terrain at the census tract level to inform rural community development and well-being.
+The Minority Health & Health Disparities Research & Education Act of 2000 defines a health disparate population as one with significantly worse rates of disease incidence, prevalence, morbidity, mortality, or survival compared with the health status of the general population.
+Numerous governmental agencies have operationalized rural urban classifications for population tracking, budgeting and economic research, and health related grants and research.
+The United States Census Bureau defines "rural" as all areas that are not "urban" (i.e., containing

+2000 housing units or at least 5000 people total per the updated 2020 Census Urban Area Criteria).
+Similarly, the Office of Management and Budgeting (OMB) divides counties into "metropolitan area", "micropolitan area", and "non-metro/non-micropolitan area" counties.8 Recognizing that Census Bureau and OMB definitions are often at odds with each other, the Federal Office of Rural Health Policy (FORHP) enhances the specificity of these definitions through use of Rural Urban Commuting Area (RUCA) codes and the Road Ruggedness Scale (RRS), both developed by the United States Department of Agriculture Economic Research Service (ERS).
+9,10 RUCA codes delineate urban to rural classification on a 10-point scale at the census tract level by leveraging geographic, population-based and commuting data from the US Census and American Community Survey.
+The RRS quantifies the changes of elevation or "ruggedness" of a terrain at the census tract level to inform rural community development and wellbeing.
 Each of these definitions collapses the complexity of rural exposure into discrete units.
-A specific challenge of this approach, dubbed the Modifiable Areal Unit Problem, is that use of various geographic units alters findings in rural health research: when a granular unit, like a census block level, is used, small population changes have greater impact on statistics per geographic unit.
+A specific challenge of this approach, dubbed the Modifiable Areal Unit Problem (MAUP), is that use of various geographic units alters findings in rural health research: when a granular unit, like census block level, is used, small population changes have greater impact on statistics per geographic unit.
 Conversely, larger geographic units, such as counties or census tracts, may obscure heterogeneity in population distribution or health determinants faced by small, isolated communities.
 11 Although there are a variety of rural-urban classification systems, a unified measure of categorization has not been agreed upon in health research, which further complicates comparisons between studies.
 Even when used in concert, the classifications discussed above fail to capture many of the diverse health disparities experienced in rural regions relevant to interpreting and implementing results of research studies.